Lions Eye Hospital

-Lions Eye Hospital – Butwal was established in November 1996.
-It is located at Lions Chowk, Butwal-4, Rupandehi district, Nepal.
+Lions Eye Hospital is an eye hospital established in November 1996, located at Lions Chowk, Butwal-4, Rupandehi district, Nepal.

 The hospital is running in its own building constructed by the Lions Club of Butwal.
 The hospital has 40 beds and 29 staff members.

 History

 Initially, the hospital was supported by Lumbini Eye Institute (LEI) providing visiting services twice a week.
 In 2008, the local supporters of Lions Club of Butwal and LEI signed a MOU to support and provide surgical services at the hospital.